bestwebua/mikrotik-ovpn-client-pbr/README.md

 ```bash
 service iptables restart
 ```
 That's all.
-Your OpenVPN server is ready! :)
+Your OpenVPN server is ready! :) Please note, if your OpenVPN server assigns the same IP's for all OpenVPN clients you need to use different certificates for all your vpn clients (go to 'Creating/deleting additional keys/certificates' step from this guide).
+Also keep in mind, commonName and name in your clients keys must be uniqe.
+For instance: client1, client2, client3, etc.

 - - -